 - I usually find this variety of furikake in the Asian section of my grocery stores or any major Asian grocer.
 You can also find it on Amazon (affiliate link).

-- If you don’t have these extra large jelly roll pans, you can use 2 or 3 large baking sheets (roughly 13”x18”).
-If you’re using 2 baking sheets, make sure to give the Chex mix a good stir halfway through baking to ensure that the glaze coats the snack bits evenly.
+- You can use the large jelly roll pans (about 15″x20″) or half sheet pans (roughly 13”x18”).
+Make sure to give the Chex mix a good stir halfway through baking to ensure that the glaze coats the snack bits evenly.
 After the Chex mix is done baking, let it cool for 5 to 10 minutes and stir everything to prevent clumping.
-This step is even more important when you’re using smaller baking sheets.
+This step is more important when you’re using smaller baking sheets, which have less surface area.

 Bridget says